Dehra Parker: Extra-Parliamentary activities

 Outside of parliamentary activities, Dame Dehra was a long-serving local councillor on Magherafelt Rural District Council, president of both the Northern Ireland Physical Training Association and the Girls' Training Corps, and chairman of the Ancient Monuments Advisory Committee.
-In 1944, Parker was appointed senior vice-chairman of the Council for the Encouragement of Music and the Arts (CEMA NI), and in 1949 she succeeded Sir David Lindsay Keir as President for CEMA, a position she held until 1960.
+In 1944, Parker was appointed senior vice-chairman of the Council for the Encouragement of Music and the Arts (CEMA NI), and in 1949 she succeeded Sir David Lindsay Keir as president for CEMA, a position she held until 1960.
 Parker was made an honorary member of the Ulster Society of Women Artists in 1958.

 Later life

-She died at her home, Shanemullagh House, Castledawson, in the south of County Londonderry, on 28 November 1963, at age 81.
+Dame Dehra Parker died at her home, Shanemullagh House, Castledawson, County Londonderry, on 28 November 1963, at age 81.
 She was interred two days later in the grounds of Christ Church, Castledawson.